Tandoori Paneer Tikka Kebabs

 Page Contents

-If you want to see more vegetarian recipes check out the index here.
+If you want to see more vegan recipes check out the index here.
+You can find vegetarian recipes here.

 Tikka (or teeka) is a marinade made from a mixture of aromatic spices and yogurt.
-It’s often associated with chicken tikka masalla where the marinade tenderises the cubes of chicken but it also works really well on paneer.
-There’s no need to leave the marinade on for hours like you would with meat.
-Instead simply brush the kebabs with the marinade before placing on the grill and top up as required!
+It’s often associated with chicken tikka masalla where the marinade tenderises the cubes of chicken but it also works really well on tofu and paneer.

 The term tandoor refers to a variety of ovens, usually cylindrical in shape and made of clay or metal.
-Tandoors are traditionally heated by a charcoal or wood fire which adds a smokey flavour – this can be achieved by adding wood chips to the Big Easy’s smoking box.
-The most important thing about a tandoor however is that it gets REALLY hot with temperatures reaching as high as 480 °C / 900 °F. Turn the Big Easy up high and let the internal temperature soar before cooking!
+Tandoors are traditionally heated by a charcoal or wood fire which adds a smokey flavour.
+The most important thing about a tandoor however is that it gets REALLY hot with temperatures reaching as high as 480 °C / 900 °F.

 Equipment